EBench: Elemental Diagnosis of Generalist Mobile Manipulation Policies

 Remote Sensing, 2020

-The following projects and information are selectively presented, with sensitive and confidential details appropriately handled, showcasing only part of the work.
+The following projects and information are selectively presented, with sensitive and confidential details appropriately redacted, and only partial work content disclosed.

 An Indoor VLA Manipulation Benchmark Built on NVIDIA Isaac Sim